MengLeZhang/crimeMaps-preReg-code/docs/response to reviewers.md

 ### Review one comments
   - [x] I find the text a bit repetitive.
 Try to remove some ideas that are mentioned twice.
-  - A: We have cut down the text and avoided repeition of the research design.
-We have moved the technical details for the Snap point and geomasking to Supplement S3 (now renamed to material related to police-uk).
+  - A: We have cut down the text and avoided repetition of the research design.
+We have moved the technical details for the snap point and geomasking to Supplement S3 (now renamed to material related to police-uk).
 This should greatly cut down repetition of key ideas.
   - [x] Page 16.
 In general, confounders are not properly defined.
 This is unclear.
-  - A: We define the technical term confounders in the research design; this is common term used through the social sciences and health related research.
+  - A: We define the technical term confounders in the research design; this is common term used throughout the social sciences and health related research.
 We have added a section with examples of confounder in the statistical analysis section.
 We have gone into details in the sensitivity and robustness tests and shown why the location of houses and crimes are the most important confounders in S2.
 We have also clarified what we mean by observed and unobserved confounders in the sensitivity and robustness section.
 We do reiterate that anything can be a confounder (unless proven otherwise).

   - [x] Page 16.
 The definition of "I" and three types of "I" is unclear.
 How is this used later in the text?
 - A : Deleted in main text.
 This definition is used in the S2.